 In most circumstances, well-controlled, hygienic water is delivered from water plants to cities.
 However within buildings, water can stagnate and its temperature increase.
 It passes through complex internal distribution systems consisting of narrow pipes with possibly corroded inner surfaces and dead ends.
 This environment can provide optimal conditions for the formation of biofilm from which bacteria and other microorganisms may be continuously released into the water.

-Pall Medical designs, manufactures and supplies specialized filtration from the point of building entry through to the point of use at faucets, showers and other water sources.
-This portfolio assures the highest filtration efficiency for waterborne bacteria, endotoxin, protozoa, fungi and particles in in-premise water networks and supports water management programs.
+Pall designs, manufactures and supplies specialised medical water filtration from the point of building entry through to the point of use at taps, showers and other water sources.
+This portfolio assures the highest filtration efficiency for removal of waterborne bacteria, endotoxin, protozoa, fungi and particles from in-premise water networks and supports water management programs.